 In addition to the direct lung ischemia reperfusion projects, we have investigated two in vivo models of thoracic transplantation.
-The first of these models investigates the major impediment to long term survival in lung and heart lung transplantation-chronic rejection which is histologically defined as obliterative bronchiolitis (OB).
-OB affects 33-60% of long term lung and heart lung transplant recipient patients in recent series and more than 60% of patients in prior reports.
+The first of these models investigates the major impediment to long term survival in lung and heart lung transplantationchronic rejection which is histologically defined as obliterative bronchiolitis (OB).
+OB affects 33 -60% of long term lung and heart lung transplant recipients patients in recent series and more than 60% of patients in prior reports.
 Clinically, OB is characterized by progressive dyspnea, non-productive cough, reductions in the FEV-I and mid-expiratory flow volumes.
-Treatment typically consists of intensification of immunosuppressive therapy or substitution of medications in a standard post-transplant triple medication regimen.
-Such therapy is at best capable of slowing the rate of progression but this disease is characteristically progressive and ultimately fatal.
+Treatment typically consists of intensification of immunosuppressive therapy or substitution of medications in a standard posttransplant triple medication regimen.
+Such therapy is at best capable of slowing the rate of progression but this disease is characteristically progressive and increase mean permeability values; however, four hours of reperfusion resulted in an eight-fold rise in lung permeability to a mean index of $0.75\pm0.01$ (p<.001 compared to controls).
+In contrast, animals treated with blocking antibody to MIP 1 $\alpha$ , experienced a mean 35% reduction in permeability compared to injured controls (p<.001).
+The lungs were also analyzed for myeloperoxidase (MPO) content as a measure of tissue neutrophil accumulation.